 - Time Range

 - Access Drivers

 The formula that calculates a value for the line item.

 Click in the formula bar to edit the formula in the formula editor.

 Assign a parent line item to the selected line item.
 When selected, a simple addition formula is entered into the Formula field and the Is Summary option is selected.

-Because a line item can be a member of multiple hierarchies it can have more than one parent.
-For example, an item called Vehicle Maintenance could have a parent of Total Vehicle Costs and Total Maintenance Costs.
+As a line item can be part of multiple hierarchies, it can have more than one parent.
+For example, an item called Vehicle Maintenance can have a parent of Total Vehicle Costs and Total Maintenance Costs.
 The Parent field enables you to choose a parent for the item in a particular context.

 Make this line item a summary of the line items in the formula (which must contain a SUM function).

 In this example, the line item General Expenses is used in calculations for both Total Expenses and Other Expenses.
 Total Expenses is the parent of both General Expenses and Employee Expenses and has Is Summary selected.